Joshua Kimmich: 10 things on the Germany captain and Bayern Munich ace

 "Pep spoke to me about my strengths and my weaknesses, and how he wanted to help me become a better player by learning a different style of play.
 'I want you on this team,' he told me.
 That’s a moment I will never forget."

-Kimmich has since ended every season as a Bundesliga champion with Bayern.
-He's made over 320 competitive appearances for the Bavarian giants, producing 36 goals and over 89 assists*.
+Until the 2023/24 campaign, Kimmich had ended every season as a Bundesliga champion with Bayern.
+He's now notched 400 competitive appearances for the Bavarian giants and contributed nearly 150 goals, which includes more than 100 assists.

-Stuttgart's one that got away has also lifted three DFB Cups, four DFL Supercups, the UEFA Champions League, the FIFA Club World Cup and UEFA Super Cup, and was voted into the 2019/20 UEFA Team of the Season for his part in Bayern's sixth European Cup triumph.
+Stuttgart's one that got away has also lifted eight Bundesligas, three DFB Cups, six DFL Supercups, the UEFA Champions League, the FIFA Club World Cup and UEFA Super Cup, and was voted into the 2019/20 UEFA Team of the Season for his part in Bayern's sixth European Cup triumph.

 According to Lothar Matthäus, a Bundesliga and Germany legend in his own right, Kimmich will define an era for club and country.

-“Joshua's one of the most important players in German football, not only now but also for the future." commented the 1990 Ballon d'Or winner in 2020.
+“Joshua's one of the most important players in German football, not only now but also for the future," commented the 1990 Ballon d'Or winner previously.
 "I see him as a [future] captain of Bayern, I see him like a [future] captain of the national team.
 He has the German mentality.

 "He is always giving his best.
 He is a winner.
 He can defend, attack, give the last pass, give the cross, score, plays with passion.
-He has a lot of quality and he is just [26], so it is fantastic."
+He has a lot of quality."

 4) Master of all trades